 Groups of Five

 As a Group of Five, five Canadian citizens or permanent residents get together to sponsor a refugee and his/her dependents to Canada.
-More people can join the group to provide settlement support; however, only five group members need to sign the required application forms.
+More people can join the group to provide settlement support, however, supporting only five group members sign the required application forms.
 By engaging in refugee sponsorship and signing the forms, the group commits to supporting the sponsored refugee(s):

 - And with settlement support for the duration of the sponsorship period, which is usually 12 months from the date of arrival or until the sponsored refugees have become self-sufficient (whatever ever comes first).

 Members of the group must be:

 - 18 years of age or older

 - And reside in the community where the refugee is expected to settle.

 They must also prove that they have the necessary financial and human resources, expertise and commitment required to fulfill the terms of the sponsorship.

 Refugee applicants must meet the eligibility and admissibility criteria for private refugee sponsorship to Canada.
 To be sponsored by a Group of Five, the Principal Applicant must be:

 - Recognized formally as a refugee in the country of asylum (where they currently reside)